 Attorneys and Staff

-Allene Evans is the Section Manager of the Health Law Section.
-Allene is assisted by attorneys Timothy Boughal, Chuck Johnstone, and Bridget McKinley.
+Allene Evans is the Senior Associate General Counsel and Managing Attorney of the Health Law Section.
+Allene is assisted by attorneys Timothy Boughal, Alice Marcee and Bridget McKinley.

 Staff are Roxann Bouldin, Adrienne Deal, Erika Kenney, and Kathy Smith.